Sid-darthvader/Tide_Receipt_Matching/README.md

 Furthermore, we would try to have a higher recall(sensitivity) since we are interested in identifying more matches.

 So as we can see, balancing the dataset using synthetic data does not lead to good results.
+While xgboost is able to obtain a really high recall, unfortunately it comes at the cost of precision.
+On the other hand, the original dataset seems to offer a more balanced precision-recall score.

 We proceed with the imbalanced dataset for all further tasks.